Remembering the novelty of face-to-face training

-Two free guides available to download in pdf format published by IIMS
+Two free guide available to download in pdf format published by IIMS

 The use of moisture meters on small craft

 The first thing to know about moisture meters is that they do not actually measure moisture.
 What they do measure is conductivity.
-The origins of the moisture meter lie in the building and construction industries and the original scale was based on the water content of brick Continue reading “Two free guides available to download in pdf format published by IIMS”
+The origins of the moisture meter lie in the building and construction industries and the original scale was based on the water content of brick and stonework.
+The scale has largely remained unchanged.
+There are a number of these machines available in the market and they were first introduced into the marine industry for checking how an frp hull had dried over time prior to rebuilding for osmosis treatment and for that they remain a useful tool.
+They are also used to check for moisture below a surface that looks dry.
+Continue reading “Two free guide available to download in pdf format published by IIMS”

 The sad death of IIMS stalwart Captain Barry Thompson is announced